meanie/meanie/README.md

 # Install meanie CLI globally
 npm install -g meanie

+# Create a new Meanie project in the `project` directory
+meanie create project

-# Create a new Meanie project in an empty directory
+# Create a new Meanie project in the current directory
-meanie create
+meanie create .
 ```

 ## Gulp tasks